yt-dlp/yt-dlp/README.md

 #### youtubetab (YouTube playlists, channels, feeds, etc.)
 * `skip`: One or more of `webpage` (skip initial webpage download), `authcheck` (allow the download of playlists requiring authentication when no initial webpage is downloaded.
 This may cause unwanted behavior, see [#1122](https://github.com/yt-dlp/yt-dlp/pull/1122) for more details)
+* `approximate_date`: Extract approximate `upload_date` in flat-playlist.
+This may cause date-based filters to be slightly off

 #### funimation
 * `language`: Languages to extract.
 Eg: `funimation:language=english,japanese`